Google Adsense Privacy Policy

 Near the left edge of the star chart, about 7°.1 to the ENE of the star Heze (Greek lower-case symbol 'zeta' Vir or Zeta Virginis, mag. +3.4) is another double star, Greek lower-case symbol 'tau' Vir (Tau Virginis).
 The brighter component is mag. +4.3 and the fainter (+9.6) is positioned 80" (1'.3) to the WNW.
 It is a difficult double for most binoculars but the two components are easily seen through small telescopes.
 The stars are located about 218 light years from Earth.

-Situated in North-western Virgo, a short distance to the North-west of the star Greek letter Epsilon Virginis or Vindemiatrix (Latin for 'wine merchant'), is an area of the sky known to galaxy-hunters as the Virgo Galaxy Cluster.
+Virgo contains few bright stars but it is home to many interesting galaxies.
+Situated in North-western Virgo, a short distance to the North-west of Vindemiatrix, is an area of the sky known to galaxy-hunters as the Virgo Galaxy Cluster.
 The central region of the cluster is marked on the star chart (it is sometimes called the Coma-Virgo Cluster, since it straddles the boundary with Coma Berenices, Berenice's Hair, to the North).
 Over 3,000 galaxies are contained in the cluster, which lies at a distance of about 50 million light years.
 Pioneering astronomer Edwin Hubble described the region as 'The Realm of the Nebulae' in the 1920s and was the first to suggest that they were not true nebulae (clouds of gas and dust) but they were in fact galaxies far beyond our own Milky Way galaxy.

 Virgo contains more bright galaxies than any other constellation in the night sky.
 Around thirty of them are visible in small telescopes but only a few of them are potentially within the reach of binoculars; these are shown on the star chart.
 However the North-western region of Virgo contains no bright stars and finding one's way around this part of the sky can be difficult, even for the experienced amateur astronomer.

-M49 (NGC 4472, mag. +8.4) is the brightest of the Virgo galaxies, about 60 million light years distant.
+M49 (NGC 4472, mag. +8.4), also known as the Virgo B Galaxy, is the brightest of the Virgo galaxies, about 60 million light years distant.
 Under dark, moonless skies, binoculars reveal it as a faint, circular, fuzzy glow; telescopes will reveal its slightly elliptical shape.

 The Sombrero Galaxy (M104) (Photo from 'Learn What's Up')

-M87 (NGC 4486, mag. +8.6) is situated close to Virgo's Northern border with Coma Berenices, at the centre of the Virgo Cluster.
+M87 (NGC 4486, mag. +8.6), the Virgo A Galaxy, is situated close to Virgo's Northern border with Coma Berenices, at the centre of the Virgo Cluster.
 Small telescopes show it as a circular 'fuzzball' with a bright, dense core; in binoculars it can be discerned as a faint, rounded glow.
 This galaxy is about the same size as our own Milky Way galaxy (about 120,000 light years across) but it contains many more stars - perhaps numbering several trillion!
 It is a strong radio and X-ray source which has been extensively studied by astronomers.

 Both M49 and M87 are classed as giant elliptical galaxies, thought to have been formed by the collision of spiral galaxies over the course of billions of years.